 I’m a freelance TV Producer / Director with a background in documentaries.
 I particularly love the challenge of shooting overseas and in remote or hostile environments.
 My love of documenting stories, people and places is the reason I decided to start this blog.
-I’ve been travelling all my life but my backpacking adventures started when I was 18.
-I volunteered in a South African township school, inter-railed around Italy and worked as a journalist for Costa Rica’s Beach Times whilst learning Spanish in Central America.
+My backpacking adventures started when I was 18 when I volunteered in a South African township school, inter-railed around Italy and worked as a journalist for Costa Rica’s Beach Times, writing travel pieces for their weekly English-language newspaper.

 Why Backpacking in Heels?